Chapter 7 Football simulation

 So let´s run it and see if all of this effort was worth it:

-model = football_matches(matches_df[:,1], matches_df[:,2], matches_df[:,3], matches_df[:,4], teams)
+= football_matches(matches_df[:,1], matches_df[:,2], matches_df[:,3], matches_df[:,4], teams) model

-posterior = sample(model, NUTS(), 3000)
+= sample(model, NUTS(), 3000) posterior

 7.1.1.4 Analyzing the results